golemfactory/golem-docs/src/pages/docs/quickstarts/js-quickstart.md

 # Introduction

 In this article, we'll show you how to run a simple task on the Golem Network.

-For the QuickStart we perform a simple task: just running a basic shell command on a rented provider.
+We perform a simple tasks for QuickStart: just running a basic shell command on a rented provider.

-It should take just a few minutes to complete, and you will see the output of the command printed in your terminal.
+It should take just a few minutes to complete, and you will see the command output printed in your terminal.

 {% alert level="info" %}